Blueve/LeetCodeNote/Scramble String/README.md

 ```

 Purning + DP,
-slower than purning only in LeetCode, but faster in below test case:
+slower than purning only in LeetCode, but faster with below test case:

 > "bcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcde"
 > "cebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebd"